What can you put on a grave site in Boduan Sanctuary Wood?

 If you want to plant wild flowers, please talk to us about the source of the plants.
 We reserve the right to remove plants which appear not to be native and which may have been bought from garden centres, both because they are not appropriate to natural woodland, and because such plants can carry diseases which threaten trees.

-Thank you for your co-operation, we do appreciate it.
+Thank you for your co-operation, we and the land do appreciate it.